TriniBora/TriniBora/README.md

 - 👋 Hi, I’m Trinidad Boragini, AKA @TriniBora
 - 👀 I’m interested in improve my skills as a Full stack Developer
 - 🌱 I’m currently learning Python and Java (yes both!) and some other things such as HTML, CSS and JS, Vue, Flask among others
-- 💞️ I’m looking to collaborate on different projects with teammates from Codo a Codo and CoderHood Academy
+- 💞️ Actually I’m collaborating on different projects with teammates from Codo a Codo and CoderHood Academy
 - 📫 How to reach me, right here: mtboragini@gmail.com

 <!---